 Canon 1D Mark II versus Nikon D3400

 The Canon EOS-1D Mark II and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in January 2004 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (D3400) sensor.
 The Canon has a resolution of 8.2 megapixel, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D Mark II and the Nikon D3400 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably smaller (51 percent) than the Canon 1D Mark II.
 Moreover, the D3400 is substantially lighter (71 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (1D Mark II) and the Nikon Lens Catalog (D3400).